0xKitsune/bid_ask_service/docs/walkthrough.md

 ### Concurrency Model
 In the initial design of the program, channels were used to pass data between concurrent threads.
-Channels offer several benefits such as ease of use, particularly for those new to concurrent programming.
-They fit nicely into the producer-consumer pattern, simplifying the flow of data between different parts of the system.
+Channels fit nicely into the producer-consumer pattern, simplifying the flow of data between different parts of the system.
 Additionally, since sequential the order book is updated frequently and sequentially, I originally thought that channels could avoid the overhead of locking/unlocking a mutex or lock.

 However, there can be potential benefits in considering options like `Arc<Mutex<T>>` or `Arc<RwLock<T>>` for certain situations.
 With channels, synchronization is implicit.
 You can send and receive messages, and the channel takes care of the rest.
 This can be great for preventing data races and other concurrency-related bugs.